seelabs/scratch_docs/xls-xchainbridge.md

 5. On the locking chain, prove that assets were returned or burned on the issuing chain.

-6. A way to prevent the same assets from being wrapped multiple times (to prevent the double spend problem via transaction replay).
-The proofs that certain events happened on the different chains are public and can therefore theoretically be submitted multiple times.
+6. A way to prevent the same assets from being wrapped multiple times (prevent transaction replay).
+The proofs that certain events happened on the different chains are public and can therefore be submitted multiple times.
 This must be valid only once to wrap or unlock assets.

 ##### 1.3.1.2.
 Process

 In this scenario, a user is trying to transfer funds from their account on the source chain to their account on the destination chain.

 1. The user creates a cross-chain claim ID on the destination chain, via the **`XChainCreateClaimID`** transaction.
+The cross-chain claim ID must specify the source account on the other chain.
 This creates a **`XChainOwnedClaimID`** ledger object.
 2. The user submits a **`XChainCommit`** transaction on the source chain, attaching the claimed cross-chain claim ID and including a reward amount (`SignatureReward`) for the witness servers.
 This locks or burns the asset on the source chain, depending on whether the source chain is a locking or issuing chain.
+This transaction must be submitted from the same account that was specified when creating the claim ID.
 3. The **witness server** signs an attestation saying that the funds were locked/burned on the source chain.
 This is then submitted as a **`XChainAddClaimAttestation`** transaction on the destination chain.
 4. When there is a quorum of witness attestations, the funds can be claimed on the destination chain.
 If a destination account is included in the initial transfer, then the funds automatically transfer when quorum is reached.
 Otherwise, the user can submit a **`XChainClaim`** transaction for the transferred value on the destination chain.
     * The rewards are then automatically distributed to the witness servers’ accounts on the destination chain.